0xdfkoikoi/wisdomcafe/README.md

 Click "Save".

 After saving, trigger a new deployment from the Cloudflare Pages dashboard.
 The new build should now bypass the wrangler worker-specific command and successfully deploy your index.html file as a static site.

+Understanding the Deployment Error
+The error message The entry-point file at "dist/index.js" was not found is a key indicator of a misconfiguration.
+It means that the deployment process is trying to build a Cloudflare Worker, which requires a specific JavaScript entry-point file (e.g., dist/index.js).

+Since your project is a simple static site (a single HTML file), you do not need a build process or a JavaScript entry point.
+By leaving the Build command field empty in your Cloudflare Pages settings, you are telling the platform to simply serve your static files as-is, which is the correct approach.